Win Wan Corral Pond

 What Can We Learn from the Ponds in the Gabbs Valley Range?

-Large individuals of the species Thamnocephalus platyurus were identified in late August 2023 by their flap-like uropods but frontal appendages were not seen.
-They coexisted with a population of smaller fairy shrimp that were probably a different species but which lacked distinctive macroscopic features.
+There are at least 2 species of fairy shrimp in Win Wan Corral Pond.
+Large individuals of the species Thamnocephalus platyurus were identified in late August 2023 by their flap-like uropods although frontal appendages were not seen.
+They coexisted with a different species of smaller fairy shrimp which lacked distinctive macroscopic features.
 T. platyurus was not observed among March or April hatches of other years.
-The species may only hatch during warmer summer weather.

 It would seem rather easy for fairy shrimp eggs at Win Wan Flat to have been blown in from Soda Spring Valley, which has fairy shrimp and is only 12 km (7 miles) to the south.
+However, a surprising number of water birds were seen at Win Wan Corral Pond in 2024, including ducks, sandpipers, willetts, and phalaropes.